iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Computational resonators
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The IQM Star architecture includes computational resonators as additional QPU components.
+The IQM Star architecture includes computational resonators as additional QPU components,
-Because the resonator is not a real qubit, the standard Qiskit transpiler does not know how to compile for it.

-FIXME better explanation needed
+and uses qubit-resonator gates instead of two-qubit gates.
+These include

-One needs to use :class:`.MoveGate` instructions to move qubit states to and from the resonators.
+:class:`.MoveGate` which moves qubit states to and from the resonators.

-The standard Qiskit transpiler does not know to use the MOVE gate.
+The standard Qiskit transpiler does not know how to compile qubit-resonator gates.

-Thus, we have a custom scheduling plugin that adds the necessary :class:`.MoveGate` instructions where necessary.
+This is why IQMBackend provides the Qiskit transpiler a simplified transpilation target in which
+the resonators and MOVE gates have been abstracted away, and replaced with fictional two-qubit gates
+that directly connect qubits that can be made to interact via a resonator.
+It then
+uses :class:`.IQMDefaultSchedulingPlugin` to re-introduce resonators and add
+:class:`MOVE gates <.MoveGate>` between qubits and resonators as necessary at the scheduling stage.
+For more control over the transpilation process, you can use the :func:`.transpile_to_IQM`
+function documented below.

-This plugin is executed automatically when you use the Qiskit transpiler.
+IQMDefaultSchedulingPlugin is executed automatically when you use the Qiskit transpiler.
 Starting from the :ref:`GHZ circuit <GHZ_circuit>` we created above:

 .. code-block:: python